mwlon/python-rant/README.md

 Of course, this example could also be done with a list comprehension:
 ```
 arr = [-4, 1, 2, 3]
-result = [x * x for x in arr if x % 2 == 0].sort()
+result = [x * x for x in arr if x % 2 == 0]
+result.sort()
 ```
-This is a nice solution, but it only strengthens the point that Python built-in functions are useless.
+This is a nicer solution, but it only strengthens the point that Python built-in functions are useless.

 <h3>4.
 Python standard libraries are lame and excessive.</h3>